+Risk

-Risk Mitigating Actions , , , , The Council updates its demographic forecasts 6; previously 12-9) , particularly in relation to school pupils, people with ' ' Additional Support Needs and the elderly, , , cannot be accommodated within the joint working across departments (e.g. Education, Council's available financial and property HSCP, Housing, Property and Planning) ensures resources. focus on the most strategic issues.
-Eligibility and resource allocation are also reviewed.
+Demographic pressures (risk scores 9-6; previously 12-9), particularly in relation to school pupils, people with Additional Support Needs and the elderly, cannot be accommodated within the Council's available financial and property resources.

 Financial constraints (risk score 9; previously 12) restrict the Council's ability to provide the required range and quality of services, due to settlements not providing full funding for inflation and new burdens while increasing ring-fencing of grants and limiting local flexibility.
 Forecasts of grant for the coming years indicate continuing reductions.
 Issues relating to the cost of living, climate change/Get to Zero and the wars in Ukraine and the middle east may exacerbate financial pressures.